MMA Fighters

 Introduction

-He has been professionally fighting since 2009 and has continued to gain notoriety with his numerous wins and championship titles.
+Chandler competes in the UFC’s Lightweight division.
+He has been fighting professionally since 2009 and has gained notoriety with his numerous wins and championship titles.

 Currently, Chandler is ranked No. 5 in the UFC Lightweight rankings, and if he continues performing as well as he has, he may very well become the best in the world.